-Stigma: the media item includes inaccurate or inappropriate reporting of mental illness or suicide (see examples) OR
+Stigma: the media item includes inaccurate or inappropriate reporting of mental illness or suicide OR

-Positive portrayal: the media item features use of accurate or sensitive reporting of mental illness or suicide (see examples)
+Good News: the media item features use of accurate or sensitive reporting of mental illness or suicide

 Language: the media item misuses diagnostic term(s), such as ‘schizophrenic’, and/or the wording used specifically references, or implies mental illness.
 Use of non diagnostic terms such as ‘crazy’ or ‘insane’ may not be strong enough on their own to warrant action

 Media: the item has appeared in the media (e.g. TV, radio, newspaper, magazine, advertising)